dibyendumajumdar/ravi/README.md

 * array of ints
 * array of doubles

 Everything else will just be dynamic type as in Lua.
-However we can recognise following types to make the langauge more user friendly:
+However we can recognise following types to make the language more user friendly:

 * string
 * table